Stephen Mulhern

-Stephen Daniel Mulhern (born 4 April 1977) is an English television presenter, entertainer, magician and comedian.

-He began his career at CITV presenting the children’s television shows Finger Tips (2001–2004) and Tricky TV (2005–2010).
+Stephen Daniel Mulhern (born 4 April 1977) is an English television presenter, magician and comedian.
+He began his career at CITV presenting the children's television shows Finger Tips (2001–2004) and Tricky TV (2005–2010).
 Mulhern went on to present various television shows for ITV, including Britain's Got More Talent (2007–2019), Animals Do the Funniest Things (2007–2011), This Morning's Hub (2011–2014), Catchphrase (2013–present), Big Star's Little Star (2013–2018), In for a Penny (2019–2024), Rolling In It (2020–2021), Deal or No Deal (2023–present) and Dancing on Ice (2024–2025).

 Early life and education

 Stephen Daniel Mulhern was born on 4 April 1977 in Stratford, London.
 His parents, Maureen and Christopher, were market traders.
 He attended St Bonaventure's in Forest Gate, east London.

 Career

 Magic

 Mulhern gained his interest in comedy and magic from his father, who taught him tricks when he was young.
 He began public magic performances when he was 11 years old.
 He used to perform at Butlin's Minehead during family holidays, and was a Redcoat for two years.
 He became the youngest member of The Magic Circle, which brought about an appearance on Blue Peter in a piece about Harry Houdini.
 Mulhern was later suspended from The Magic Circle for revealing a magic trick on the children's television programme Finger Tips.
 The suspension was eventually lifted.